0cfernandes00/565_FinalProject/README.md

-# RenderDoc KTX Viewer
+# VSCode and RenderDoc KTX2 Viewer

 [Milestone 1 Powerpoint](https://docs.google.com/presentation/d/1itA7_H42KUoN_OxyCpAzT4X0u9w1Le3G9WOGZeSx79Q/edit?usp=sharing)

-For this project, our goal is to implement an HDR KTX Viewer inside of RenderDoc.
+For this project, our goal is to implement an HDR KTX Viewer inside of RenderDoc and VSCode.
 We had 5 weeks to implement it and 4 team members in our group.

 references:
 - [KTX File Format Specification](https://registry.khronos.org/KTX/specs/2.0/ktxspec.v2.html)